 Just like in previous years, the FDIC was able to find buyers for the vast majority of banks that failed.
 In those cases, the acquiring banks assumed all regular deposits including amounts over the FDIC limit.
 So for most people who had deposits over the FDIC limit at these failed banks, they were lucky.
 No uninsured deposits were lost.
 The only exception was brokered deposits.
 It was common that the acquiring banks did not assume some brokered deposits.
 The banks probably didn't see any benefit from assuming these types of deposits since there are no relationships with the depositors.

-Out of the 92 failures, I counted only 2 banks that were not acquired.
-Last year there were 8 banks that were not acquired.
-Below is the list of these 2 banks:
+Out of the 51 failures, I counted only four banks that were not acquired.
+In 2011 there were two banks that were not acquired.
+Below is the list of these four banks: